Food Shapes taste so much better! Who said: "Don't play with food?"

 Mini foods encourage kids to eat; large big portions often overwhelm them.
 Allowing kids to build, select and try their own fun creations will encourage them to eat.

-Healthy snacks to nibble on:
+Other healthy snacks to nibble on:

 Tips to keep food fresh and everyone healthy